What's Wrong with Secretary Kim: Adaptations

 In November 2023, ABS-CBN announced a Philippine remake for the series.
 It premiered on March 18, 2024 on Viu.

 Thailand will produce an adaptation of the series titled Dear My Secretary and is set to premiere in 2025.

 China will have its own adaptation title My Dear Secretary and will release in 2025.

-Indonesia also produced its own adaptation titled What's Up With Secretary Kim, which is set to be released on November 8, 2025.
+Indonesia also produced its own adaptation titled What's Up With Secretary Kim, released as a film on November 8, 2025.